tammo-v/astro-platform-starter/src/pages/overview.md

 ---

+**Encryption pipelines.** In symbolic computing, large expressions can be preserved symbolically across multiple stages of a workflow.
+This includes exponentiations used in cryptographic systems, such as `m ** e mod n`, where the base and exponent are both represented in symbolic form.

+Rather than resolving results early — including modular reductions, which are computationally heavy — the system allows the full expression to remain active throughout the pipeline.
+Evaluation only needs to happen at the final stage, when output is required.

+This enables faster execution across cryptographic workflows and supports the use of larger encryption keys.
+As quantum computing develops, current encryption sizes may no longer offer the same guarantees.
+The ability to handle symbolic keys at higher magnitudes may become essential.

+---

 When multiplying matrices, symbolic computing uses structural tags to guide execution.
 A matrix is written as a collection of symbolic entries, such as:

 `1B11`, `2B12`